-- When Multi-Packet Rx queue is configured (mprg_en), a Rx packet can be externally attached to a user-provided mbuf with having EXT_ATTACHED_MBUF in ol_flags.
+• When Multi-Packet Rx queue is configured (mprq_en), a Rx packet can be externally attached to a user-provided mbuf with having EXT_ATTACHED_MBUF in ol_flags.
 As the mempool for the external buffer is managed by PMD, all the Rx mbufs must be freed before the device is closed.
-Otherwise, the mempool of the external buffers will be freed by PMD and the application which still holds the external buffers may be corrupted. - If Multi-Packet Rx queue is configured (mprq_en) and Rx CQE compression is enabled (rxq_cqe_comp_en) at the same time, RSS hash result is not fully supported.
+Otherwise, the mempool of the external buffers will be freed by PMD and the application which still holds the external buffers may be corrupted.

+- If Multi-Packet Rx queue is configured (mprq_en) and Rx CQE compression is enabled (rxq_cqe_comp_en) at the same time, RSS hash result is not fully supported.
 Some Rx packets may not have PKT_RX_RSS_HASH. - IPv6 Multicast messages are not supported on VM, while promiscuous mode and allmulticast mode are both set to off.
-To receive IPv6 Multicast messages on VM, explicitly set the relevant MAC address using rte_eth_dev_mac_addr_add() API. - E-Switch VXLAN tunnel is not supported together with outer VLAN. - E-Switch Flows with VNI pattern must include the VXLAN decapsulation action. - E-Switch VXLAN decapsulation Flow: - can be appiled to PF port only. - must specify VF port action (packet redirection from PF to VF). - must specify tunnel outer UDP local (destination) port, wildcards not allowed. - must specify tunnel outer VNI, wildcards not allowed. - must specify tunnel outer local (destination) IPv4 or IPv6 address, wildcards not allowed. - optionally may specify tunnel outer remote (source) IPv4 or IPv6, wildcards or group IPs allowed.
+To receive IPv6 Multicast messages on VM, explicitly set the relevant MAC address using rte_eth_dev_mac_addr_add() API. - The amount of descriptors in Tx queue may be limited by data inline settings.
+Inline data require the more descriptor building blocks and overall block amount may exceed the hardware supported limits.
+The application should reduce the requested Tx size or adjust data inline settings with txq_inline_max and txq_inline_mpw devargs keys. - E-Switch decapsulation Flow: - can be applied to PF port only. - must specify VF port action (packet redirection from PF to VF). - optionally may specify tunnel inner source and destination MAC addresses. - E-Switch encapsulation Flow: - can be applied to VF ports only. - must specify PF port action (packet redirection from VF to PF). - ICMP/ICMP6 code/type matching, IP-in-IP and MPLS flow matching are all mutually exclusive features which cannot be supported together (see Firmware configuration). - LRO: - Requires DevX to be enabled. - KEEP_CRC offload cannot be supported with LRO. - The first mbuf length, without head-room, must be big enough to include the TCP header (122B).

-- optionally may specify tunnel inner source and destination MAC addresses. - E-Switch VXLAN encapsulation Flow: - can be applied to VF ports only. - must specify PF port action (packet redirection from VF to PF). - must specify the VXLAN item with tunnel outer parameters. - must specify the tunnel outer VNI in the VXLAN item. - must specify the tunnel outer remote (destination) UDP port in the VXLAN item. - must specify the tunnel outer local (source) IPv4 or IPv6 in the , this address will locally (with scope link) assigned to the outer network interace, wildcards not allowed. - must specify the tunnel outer remote (destination) IPv4 or IPv6 in the VXLAN item, group IPs allowed. - must specify the tunnel outer destination MAC address in the VXLAN item, this address will be used to create neigh rule.

-28.4 Statistics
+32.4 Statistics

-MLX5 supports various of methods to report statistics:
+MLX5 supports various methods to report statistics:

-Port statistics can be queried using $rte_eth_stats_get()$.
+Port statistics can be queried using rte_eth_stats_get().
 The received and sent statistics are through SW only and counts the number of packets received or sent successfully by the PMD.
 The imissed counter is the amount of packets that could not be delivered to SW because a queue was full.
 Packets not received due to congestion in the bus or on the NIC can be queried via the rx_discards_phy xstats counter.